Frequently Asked Questions

 There are several ways you can register your musical works with The MLC.

 If you want to register one work at a time with us, you can do so directly within The MLC Portal.
+You can use our Claiming Tool to search for musical works in our database that you wish to enter a claim to, or set up new works from scratch using the Portal screens.

 If you want to bulk register multiple musical works with us: